Home Compare DIS vs EVD.DE

 Price setup map for DIS and EVD.DE Stronger + cheaper Stronger + richer Weaker + cheaper Weaker + richer DISEVD.DE Relative valuation Structural strength

-CTS Eventim AG & Co.
-KGaA occupies the cheaper side of the setup map, although The Walt Disney Company still holds the stronger structural profile.
+The price setup looks more supportive for CTS Eventim AG & Co.
+KGaA, but The Walt Disney Company still has the stronger structure.

 Valuation position uses peer-relative PE percentile (idx_pct_pe) where available.